-All you have to do is wash the zucchini and shred it with a cheese grater.
+- All you have to do is wash the zucchini and shred it with a cheese grater.
 What grate you use depends on what you’d like to use it for.
 I use the smallest grate for zucchini bread.
 Grate the zucchini into a bowl.

-Next, place zucchini in the middle of a tea towel or an in-between double ply paper towel and squeeze the water out of the zucchini.
+- Next, place zucchini in the middle of a tea towel or an in-between double ply paper towel and squeeze the water out of the zucchini.

-Finally, place zucchini in a freezer safe container or bag.
+- Finally, place zucchini in a freezer safe container or bag.
 Label the container with the date and place in the freezer and leave the zucchini in the freezer for between 3-6 months.

 When you are ready to use the zucchini, remove from the freezer, let it thaw, and repeat the process of squeezing access water out of the zucchini.
 Just like that your zucchini is ready for this healthy zucchini bread!

-Zucchini Bread is the Best
+Zucchini Bread Recipe

 - 1.5 cups white whole wheat flour

-- 1/2 cup coconut sugar
+- ½ cup coconut sugar or light brown sugar

-- 1/2 teaspoon baking soda
+- 1 teaspoon baking soda